lupyuen/lupyuen.github.io/src/display3.md

 29400030: 0000030e a0600084 00000000 00000000  ......`.........
 ```

 Yep our DC8200 Display Controller is finally alive yay!
-(Pic below)

-Based on the above commands, we write the __U-Boot Script__ to start the Display Controller...
+Based on the above commands, we write the __U-Boot Script__ to start the Display Controller (pic below)...

 ```text
 ## Create the U-Boot Script to power up the Display Controller